Sign Up

 Basic Allowance for Housing and VA Loan Cost of Living Considerations

-Having outlined the above BAH characteristics, the question remains, how much money will I actually receive every month?
+Having outlined the above BAH characteristics, the question remains: how much money will I actually receive every month?

 There’s not one answer to this.
 As stated, BAH is pegged to rank and dependent status.
-But, it’s also adjusted for cost of living considerations.
-The military recognizes that service members stationed in Washington, D.C. or San Francisco will likely have higher housing costs than personnel living outside Minot AFB in North Dakota.
+But it’s also adjusted for cost-of-living considerations.
+The military recognizes that servicemembers stationed in Washington, D.C., or San Francisco will likely have higher housing costs than personnel living outside Minot AFB in North Dakota.
 As such, the specific amounts a service member will receive depend on his or her duty location (a BAH calculator can quickly provide your specific monthly amount).

 Buying a Home with Basic Allowance for Housing